tomcatling/e-c-notebooks/README.md

 * your environment is consistent
 * CloudFormation allows tight control of your AWS resources

 Some manual work is required to set up this workflow.
-The instructions here assume you are starting from scratch in AWS with a root account that currently has no resources.
-You will need a basic understanding of terminal usage, Git and Bash.
+You will need a basic understanding AWS services, terminal usage and Git.
 Many things will probably require tweaking to work on a Windows machine.
 If you make any improvements please submit a pull request!

 ![outline image](./docs/outline.svg)